Installation Problems

 License Limit Exceeded

-If the License icon in the Dashboard is Orange, , andthe text says “license-usage: warning”, the maximum capacity of the license is being exceeded (the traffic throughout in the BQN server is above the license limit).
+If the License icon in the Dashboard is Orange, and the text says “license-usage: warning”, the maximum capacity of the license is being exceeded (the total traffic throughput in the BQN server is above the license limit).

 Contact your distributor for a license upgrade.